nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 ---
-tags: git github signing GPG
+tags: git GitHub signing GPG
-description: Git is cryptographically secure, but it’s not foolproof.
-If you’re taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.
+description: Git is cryptographically secure, but it's not foolproof.
+If you're taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.
 ---
 ![Git]({{ "/assets/git-logo.png" | absolute_url }})

-Git is cryptographically secure, but it’s not foolproof.
-If you’re taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.
+Git is cryptographically secure, but it's not foolproof.
+If you're taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.

 ## GPG Introduction

-First of all, if you want to sign anything you need to get GPG configured, and your personal key installed.
+First, if you want to sign anything you need to get GPG configured, and your personal key installed.

 ```bash
 gpg --list-keys